buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ##### detail
 We introduce Gang and BundleInfo for record gang status in scheduler memory.
 We especially explain ScheduleCycle and ChildrenScheduleRoundMap.
 These variables control bundle's scheduling cycle. at the beginning, ScheduleCycle is 1. when each pod comes to pre-filter, we will check pod's value in
-ChildrenScheduleRoundMap is smaller than ScheduleCycle.
-If result is valid, means the pod is in valid schedule cycle.
-If result is invalid, means pre-filter should reject the pod. no matter valid or invalid, we make pod's value in ChildrenScheduleRoundMap equal to ScheduleCycle value. when the last pod comes to make all ChildrenScheduleRoundMap's value equal to ScheduleCycle, ScheduleCycle added by 1, which means a new schedule cycle.
+ChildrenScheduleRoundMap is euqal to the  ScheduleCycle which means they are scheduled  at the same peace.
+If so, we continue to do the preFilter logic.
+If they are  not euqal, we set the pod's cycle in ChildrenScheduleRoundMap equal with ScheduleCycle.
+Finally,  when the last pod comes to make all ChildrenScheduleRoundMap's value equal to ScheduleCycle, ScheduleCycle added by 1, which means a new schedule cycle.

 We continue to explain ScheduleCycleValid. in strict-mode, when a pod failed for scheduling, we will set ScheduleCycleValid to false in post-filter, which means in